guitarrapc/OpenUserSecrets/README.md

 # OpenUserSecrets

+## Install

+You have 2 choice.

+1. Visual Studio > Tools > Extensions and Updates > search `Open UserSecrets`.
+1. Go to https://marketplace.visualstudio.com/items?itemName=guitarrapc.OpenUserSecrets and download > install.

+## How it works

 Visual Studio Extensions to manage UserSecret, generate and open UserSecret json.

 The Open User Secret makes it easy to manage UserSecrets and work with your .NET Core project.